MlemandPurrs/rasimple/README.md

+OpenRA mod that allows only Allies and Soviets to be played in skirmish/multiplayer.

 This repository contains the development of RA Simple mod, which is a sub-mod that depends on the Red Alert mod of the [OpenRA](https://github.com/OpenRA/OpenRA) engine.

 The mod is being developed here with infrequent updates.